Raksh16/Foodzilla---Online-Food-Ordering-System/README.md

 FoodZilla is an innovative online food ordering website designed to streamline and standardize the order-taking process, enhancing speed and efficiency for both customers and restaurant owners.
 Developed using modern web technologies, FoodZilla offers a seamless and robust platform for ordering a variety of foods online.

 **Features**
-- **Unified Platform for Customers**
+1) **Unified Platform for Customers**
-- Variety of Foods: Users can browse and order from a wide selection of cuisines and dishes.
-- Search and Filters: Advanced search functionality with filters for cuisine, price, and ratings.
+- Variety of Foods: Users can browse and order from a wide selection of cuisines and dishes.- Search and Filters: Advanced search functionality with filters for cuisine, price, and ratings.

 - **Integrated Payment Gateways**
 Seamless Billing: Multiple payment options including credit/debit cards, digital wallets, and cash on delivery.